Insulation Formed Concrete - Details

 Carnation Walling provides an 8" thickness of EPS on the outside of the concrete and deliberately no insulation on the inside of the concrete.

 The EPS used is Type 2 (50% higher density than regular Type 1 EPS).
 The polystyrene density is 1.5 lb/ft3 (0.024 g/cm3).
 The compressive spec is 15 psi which makes it stand up well to abuse on the construction site.
-Just applying 3/4" stucco is sufficient to avoid dents from kids on bikes.
+Just applying 3/4" stucco is sufficient to avoid dents from most sensible abuse.
 The use of higher density EPS also increases the R value per inch to about R-4.5 at 40 degrees F, so the house is better insulated.
 Carnation Walling (as described) provides R-36 insulated walls.
 You could modify the Carnation Walling implementation to increase or decrease the amount of insulation, but R-36 is about right for the well insulated houses that we should be building.

 Note that this is a continuous R-36 thermal break rather than the very inferior batt insulation used in stud wall construction.

-The main principle used to provide a concrete form strong enough to withstand the pressures associated with wet concrete is a vertical 2x4 baton on both sides of the wall and a tie that goes between the batons through the wall concrete.
+The main principle used to provide a concrete form strong enough to withstand the pressures associated with wet concrete is a vertical 2x4 baton on both sides of the wall and ties that go between the batons through the wall concrete.
 The ties actually go through the concrete inside 8" (or 12") cut lengths of low cost half inch electrical conduit so they can easily be removed after the concrete has set.
 The plastic pipe also holds the forming the right distance apart to make the required concrete cavity width.
 Concrete cavity widths of 12", 8", and 6" are easily accommodated by just using different lengths of plastic conduit pipe.

 Forms need to be fairly watertight.
 Loose forms permit either loss of cement (in thin slurry form), resulting in honeycomb, or loss of water causing sand to streak.